torvalds/linux/Documentation/driver-api/cxl/linux/early-boot.rst

 NUMA Node Reservation
 =====================

-Linux refers to the proximity domains (:code:`PXM`) defined in the SRAT to create NUMA nodes in :code:`acpi_numa_init`.
+Linux refers to the proximity domains (:code:`PXM`) defined in the :doc:`SRAT
+<../platform/acpi/srat>` to create NUMA nodes in :code:`acpi_numa_init`.
 Typically, there is a 1:1 relation between :code:`PXM` and NUMA node IDs.

-SRAT is the only ACPI defined way of defining Proximity Domains.
+The SRAT is the only ACPI defined way of defining Proximity Domains.
 Linux chooses to, at most, map those 1:1 with NUMA nodes.
-CEDT adds a description of SPA ranges which Linux may wish to map to one or more NUMA nodes.
+:doc:`CEDT <../platform/acpi/cedt>` adds a description of SPA ranges which Linux may map to one or more NUMA nodes.

 If there are CXL ranges in the CFMWS but not in SRAT, then a fake :code:`PXM` is created (as of v6.15).
 In the future, Linux may reject CFMWS not described